-Through risk scoring and personal customer information, collections departments can create a real-time picture of customer obligations, obstacles and influencing factors.
+Through risk scoring and personal customer information, collections departments can create a real-time picture of customer obligations, obstacles, and influencing factors.
 The result is better performance—even during delinquency.

 To effectively track customers across channels, as well as score and segment portfolios, a specialized collections software solution is needed.

-By delivering advanced risk-scoring models, scorecards and key customer insights, specialized software improve performance across accounts.
+By delivering advanced risk-scoring models, scorecards and key customer insights, specialized software improves performance across accounts.
 It also streamlines collections and recovery operations in any organization by providing document and workflow management during each stage of the credit cycle.